 This post originally appeared on LearnVest.

 Congrats!
 You’ve diligently saved up a down payment, run the numbers on what you can realistically afford and probably attended enough weekend open houses to know you’re ready to call a home your own.
+Of course, you may need an extra loan to help with any renovations that may be required after you move in, luckily you can use this bridging loan calculator to explore the amount you may need an how much you will have to pay back.

 Now comes the actual buying part.